CodeWringer/ambersteel/documents/en/species/template-culture.md

 #### Last Names
 *

-## Sex
-* How does this society define incest & rape; and how do people react to these events?
-  * Are there tabus against sex with children?
-  * At what age is it considered normal to engage in sex?
-* What secret vices are believed to be widely practiced?
-  * What secret vices actually are being practiced?
-* What sexual habits are widely believed common among foreigners?
-* What sexual acts or behaviours are considered unnatural, and how do people react to them?
-  * What is the greatest sexual tabu?
-  * Are there any cultural or religious strictures, norms or tabus that specifically address sexual conduct?
-* How is adultery defined?
-  * What, if any, is the punishment and how is it decided to be an offence?
-* Is prostitution legal?
-  * How are prostitutes viewed by people and are their views accurate?
-* What does this society mean by the word "virgin" and how important is it?
-* Is sex confined to marriage, or, is it even supposed to be?
-* How much privacy is accorded to sexual activity?
-  * Should sex be a one-to-one experience, or are groups allowed?

 ## Food & Drink
 ### Seating Arrangements
 * Describe the eating arrangements: how is the table or other eating space arranged?